-Durban Local History Museums houses archives of historic artefacts at three different sites, namely the Old Court House Museum, Bergtheil Museum and Pinetown Museum.
+Durban Local History Museums (DLHM) houses archives of historic artefacts at three different sites, namely the Old Court House Museum, Bergtheil Museum and Pinetown Museum.
 These important collections are available to the public on request, and are an invaluable source of information for academics, scholars and educators.
 A small selection of materials have been digitised.

 To find out how you can access DLHM’s archives please make contact with our enquiry section on 031 311 2226 or via email: Rebecca.Naidoo@durban.gov.za